Jaigo48/NFL-Vs.-Bundesliga/README.md

 # NFL-Vs.-Bundesliga
-Game to demonstrate how competition influences a better viewing experience.
+I want to teach you why competition influences a better viewing experience.

+Using a quick game to demonstrate the predictable outcome among
+<h1 style="text-decoration: none; font-weight: bold;">PROS Vs. JOES</h1>

+The outcome is of a game **no** **one** wants to watch or play in.